zincognity/astro-activity-calendar/README.md

-# Astro Activity Calendar
+# 🚀 Astro Activity Calendar

-A reusable **Astro component** to display GitHub-like activity calendars.
-Perfect for showing contributions, activity heatmaps, or any date-based data in your Astro project.
+A reusable **Astro component** to display interactive GitHub activity - contributions calendars.
+Perfect for showing contributions or activity heatmaps in your Astro project.

 This component uses
 [github-contributions-api](https://github.com/grubersjoe/github-contributions-api)